dataloop-ai/dtlpy-documentation/tutorials/model_management/advance/model_metrics/chapter.md

 ## Logging metrics in Dataloop

 This tutorial will walk you through how to upload metrics from model training via the SDK.

+NOTE: The models in our library already using and uploading metrics.

 The Dataloop entities required are:
- - package
- - codebase reference
+ - dl.Package
- - model (with a valid dataset ID)
+ - dl.Model (with a valid dataset ID)

 ### Create Dataloop Entities
 First we'll create a dummy package and a model with a valid dataset ID.
 The code below shows how to do this, and remember to replace <project_name> and <dataset_id> with the appropriate strings to reference your project and dataset.